 And as your church family, we have some commitments to make to you too.
-We promise to be a church where God’s Word is taught faithfully, that will help support and equip you to live out your faith and to lead where God has placed you, and to wisely invest the resources that you generously give in a way that advances the mission God has given us.
+We promise to be a church where God’s Word is taught faithfully, to help support and equip you to live out your faith, and to lead where God has placed you, and to wisely invest the resources that you generously give in a way that advances the mission God has given us.

 Trinity’s Family Values

-And finally, in response to these promises from God and from Trinity, we ask everyone who is a part of Trinity to live out these values.
-No family is perfect and we recognize that we are all growing, but being in the family means we are all working towards this ideal.
+In response to these promises from God and Trinity, we ask everyone who wants to a part of the faith family at Trinity to grow in these values.
+No family is perfect, and we recognize that we are all growing.
+Being a part of the family means we are moving together toward these ideals:

 Weekly public worship at one of our sites is a high priority in our lives.
 If you can be there, you are there.